How To Create a Flexible Budget (With Types and Example)

-A flexible budget is a budget that adjusts to the activity or volume levels of a company.
-Unlike a static budget, which does not change from the amounts established when the budget was created, a flexible budget continuously "flexes" with a business's variations in costs.
-This type of budgeting often includes variable rates per unit rather than a fixed amount, which allows a company to anticipate potential increases or decreases in monetary needs.

-This type of budget is most often based on changes in a company's actual revenue and uses percentages of revenue rather than static numbers.
+A flexible budget is a budget that adjusts to a company's activity or volume levels.
+Unlike a static budget, which doesn't change from the amounts established when the company creates the budget, a flexible budget continuously changes with a business' cost variations.
+This type of budgeting often includes variable rates per unit rather than a fixed amount, which allows you to anticipate potential increases or decreases in monetary needs.
+It's usually based on changes in a company's actual revenue and uses percentages of revenue rather than static numbers.

-For example, a flexible budget may allot 25% of a company's revenue to salary as opposed to allotting $100,000 to salary in a given year.
-This accounts for any changes in both the company's revenue and staff that may occur throughout the year.
+For instance, when using a flexible budget, you may allocate 25% of a company's revenue to salary instead of allocating $100,000 to salary in a given year.
+This allocation accounts for any changes in the company's revenue and staff that may occur throughout the year.

 Related: Your Guide to Careers in Finance

-Advanced flexible budget
+3. Advanced flexible budget

-Related: 16 Accounting Jobs That Pay Well
+Related: 22 Accounting Jobs That Pay Well

 Advantages of a flexible budget

-A flexible budget enables companies to have a more realistic idea of their budgets based on changing costs and profit margins.
-Whereas a static budget remains the same when the budget is creating at the onset of a new year.
+Adjustments based on profit margins and costs: A flexible budget gives you a realistic idea of your budgets based on changing costs and profit margins.
+It can help you make adjustments and compensate for decreases or increases in costs, unlike a static budget, which remains the same when you create the budget at the onset of a new year.

 Disadvantages of a flexible budget